iPh0ne4s/iOS-11-Setupapp/README.md

   `./sshrd.sh ssh`
 - Mount system partition
   `mount_apfs /dev/disk0s1s1 /mnt1`
-- Obtain snapshot name on system partition
-  `snaputil -l /mnt1`
-- The snapshot name will be displayed, it should be a random string like com.apple.os.update-xxxxxxxx.
-Run the following command to rename snapshot, replace $name with the one displayed above
+- Rename system snapshot to orig-fs, it is actually for 11.3+ while there is no need to know iOS version, just run the command, on lower versions it won't change anything
-  `snaputil -n $name orig-fs /mnt1`
+  `snaputil -n $(snaputil -l /mnt1) orig-fs /mnt1`
 - Remove setup.app
   `rm -rf /mnt1/Applications/Setup.app`
 - On iOS 10+, the device needs to be reset after removing setup.app via ramdisk